maciejk77/modular-js/README.md

 To start download bower components bower install

-The purpose of this exercise is to take a jQuery 'spaghetti' code and turn this inot modular JS.
+The purpose of this exercise is to take a jQuery 'spaghetti' code and turn this into modular JS.

 The goal is to end up with: